Categorical Donaldson-Thomas theory for local surfaces: Introduction

 Let $S$ be a smooth projective surface and

 the total space of the canonical line bundle on $S$, which is a non-compact CY 3-fold.
 Let $\mM_S$, $\mM_X$ be the (classical) moduli stacks of compactly supported coherent sheaves on $S$, $X$ respectively, with fixed Chern characters.
-There is a natural map $\pi_{\ast} \colon \mM_X \to \mM_S$, and it is well-known that $\mM_X$ is the dual obstruction cone over $\mM_S$ associated with a natural perfect obstruction theory of $\mM_S$ (see~\cite{MR3607000}).
+There is a natural map $\pi_{\ast} \colon \mM_X \to \mM_S$, and it is well-known that $\mM_X$ is the dual obstruction cone over $\mM_S$ associated with a natural perfect obstruction theory of $\mM_S$ (see~\cite{MR3607000} and Lemma~\ref{lem:moduliX}).

 The above fact is explained from derived algebraic geometry in the following way.
-Let $\mM_S \subset \mathfrak{M}_S$ be the derived enhancement of $\mM_S$ which is a quasi-smooth derived stack, and consider its $(-1)$-shifted cotangent derived stack $\Omega_{\mathfrak{M}_S}[-1]$.
+Let $\mM_S \subset \mathfrak{M}_S$ be the derived enhancement of $\mM_S$ which is a quasi-smooth derived stack, and consider its $(-1)$-shifted cotangent derived stack $\Omega_{\mathfrak{M}_S}[-1] \to \fM_S$ which admits a $(-1)$-shifted symplectic structure~\cite{Calaque}.
 Then we have

 where $t_0(-)$ means the classical truncation of the derived stack.
 Locally on $\mathfrak{M}_S$, this means as follows.
-Let $\mathfrak{U}$ be an affine derived scheme given by the derived zero locus of a section $s$ of a vector bundle $V \to A$ on a smooth affine scheme $A$.
+Let $\mathfrak{U}$ be an affine derived scheme given by the derived zero locus of a section $s$ of a vector bundle $V \to Y$ on a smooth affine scheme $Y$.
 Then for a smooth morphism $\mathfrak{U} \to \mathfrak{M}_S$, the isomorphism (\ref{intro:isom:M}) over $t_0(\mathfrak{U}) \to \mM_S$ implies the isomorphism

-Here $w \colon V^{\vee} \to \mathbb{C}$ is defined by $w(x, v)=\langle s(x), v \rangle$ for $x \in A$ and $v \in V|_{x}^{\vee}$.
+Here $w \colon V^{\vee} \to \mathbb{C}$ is defined by $w(x, v)=\langle s(x), v \rangle$ for $x \in Y$ and $v \in V|_{x}^{\vee}$.

 On the other hand, under the above local setting we have the Koszul duality equivalence (see Theorem~\ref{thm:knoer} and~\cite{MR3071664, MR2982435, MR3631231, ObRoz})